 When I began to research my family tree, I left the Swedish branch for last, perhaps because I already knew where my grandfather’s paternal relatives came from in the old country, as he had visited Sweden in the 1950s.

 Irene Ingrid Mattson Olson was born in 1829 in Överhogdal, Härjedalen, Jämtlands län in north central Sweden.
 She emigrated in in 1869, with her husband and four children, one of them an infant.
 There are few records of the family’s first ten years in the US.
 In 1879 Mrs. Irene Olson was supporting herself and her family by running a boarding house in Kansas City.
 In 1880 she was living with her 3 daughters, one of them newly married, the daughter’s husband and his two sons, in the boarding house.
-Her husband’s whereabouts are unknown.
+Her husband had returned to Sweden.
 Mrs. Irene Olson continued to run a boarding house for another decade or more.
 After she married in 1885, my great-grandmother Sarah Olson Bergman, her husband, and my infant grandfather lived for a time with Irene in the boarding house.

 By 1893 Irene had closed the boarding house, begun to refer to herself as Ingrid, and was living with her daughter Belle who was working as a stenographer.
 In 1900, Irene Ingrid’s oldest daughter Anna Olson Zander, her husband, and their children had moved back in with Irene Ingrid and Belle.
 Though both Belle and Andrew Zander were working at the time of the 1900 census, Irene Ingrid was listed as the head of the family.
 Those who have researched census records will know how unusual it is for a woman to be listed as head of the family when there is a man in the house.
 This is testimony to the place of honor Irene Ingrid held in her family.